 The Minnie Mouse Party Favor:

-We played the song “Hot dog, hot dog, hot diggity dog” which closes the TV show, while we went on our treasure hunt for goodie bags…. which were (of course) little Minnie Mouse(s)!
+We played the song “Hot dog, hot dog, hot diggity dog” (#18).which closes the TV show, while we went on a treasure hunt for goodie bags- which were little Minnie Mouse plush dolls !

 Our daughter adored her Minnie Mouse Party!

 Check out some more awesome Kids Birthday Party Ideas: